klaviyo/klaviyo-react-native-sdk/README.md

 There are no additional installation requirements.
 Android support is fully tested and verified, including `minSdkVersion=23`.

-#### React Native 0.71.x - 0.72.x
+#### React Native 0.68.x - 0.72.x
-We have successfully tested the Klaviyo React Native SDK in a bare React Native template app for these versions with the following modifications to the `android/build.gradle` file:
+We have successfully compiled the Klaviyo React Native SDK in a bare React Native template app for these versions with the following modifications to the `android/build.gradle` file:
-- Set `compileSdkVersion=34`, if you have not already.
+- Set `compileSdkVersion=34`
-- Set `minSdkVersion=24` in `android/build.gradle`.
+- Set `minSdkVersion=23`

+#### React Native <= 0.67.x
-  We are actively working to address this inconsistency with the Klaviyo Android SDK, which supports API 23+.
+We are actively working to verify compatibility with these versions.
+If you encounter issues, please file an issue.
-- Set `kotlinVersion` to at least `1.8.0`, the Klaviyo Android SDK is developed in Kotlin `1.9.22`

-#### React Native <= 0.70.x
-We are actively working to resolve a gradle dependency issue related to the 0.71.0 React Native outage.

 #### Android Troubleshooting
-- If you have set the proper `kotlinVersion`, yet still see errors related to kotlin version, try adding `kotlin_version=kotlinVersion`.
-In some cases, it appears that setting the `kotlinVersion` variable is not enough, perhaps due to some inconsistency in variable formatting within React Native build files.
+- We have seen projects, particularly on react-native versions `0.72.x` and `0.71.x`, that required a `minSdkVersion` of `24`, despite the Klaviyo Android SDK supporting API 23+.
+If you encounter this, please file an issue in our repository and provide version numbers of your react-native dependencies.

 ### iOS
 After installing the npm package, run the following command in the `ios` directory of your React Native project.